mesmotronic/react-three-canvas/README.md

 ### Example: Functional component

-If you prefer to stick with functional components, `ThreeCanvas` works perfectly with those too, although you have to take a little more careful with your props and hooks to ensure you maintain a single canvas instance:
+If you prefer functional components, `ThreeCanvas` works perfectly with those too, although you have to take a little more care with your props and hooks to ensure you maintain a single canvas instance:

 ```jsx
 import React from "react";